 In addition to any pre-licensing education that is required for the examination you are taking, you are free to use materials of your choice to prepare for the examination.
-Manuals have been prepared by different publishers to assist candidates specifically in preparing for license exams.
-Because of the number and the diversity of approach of these publications, neither the Department nor PSI reviews or approves study materials.
-However, the following sources may be a starting point in your search for study materials.
+Manuals have bee prepared by different publishers to assist candidates specifical in preparing for license exams.
+Because of the number and th diversity of approach of these publications, neither th Department nor PSI reviews or approves study material However, the following sources may be a starting point in you search for study materials.